flomobility/flo-web-dev-challenge/README.md

 ## Deadline

-The deadline for this coding challenge is 3rd October 11:59pm.
+The deadline for this coding challenge is 3rd December 11:59pm.
 Late submissions may not be considered.

 ## Questions and Assistance